 We can put an end to month-day-year dates

 What is today’s date?
-If you answered this question with December 22, 2024 (read December the twenty-second, two thousand and twenty-four), you should go on reading.
+If you answered this question with February 22, 2025 (read February the twenty-second, two thousand and twenty-five), you should go on reading.

 Visual comparison of date formats